 Understand the tax benefits of Cash ISAs

-Interest earned is tax-free does not need to be declared to the tax man, which may simplify administration.
-But there’s little to get excited about when it comes to saving tax, because interest rates are so low.
+Interest earned in an ISA is tax-free and does not need to be declared to the tax man, which may simplify administration.
+This is starting to become more of a benefit again, now that interest rates are increasing.

-If you maximise your ISA contributions every year, and if interest rates rise in the future, you might earn more meaningful returns.
-But even if that happened, the personal savings allowance introduced in April 2016 ensures most people will not pay tax anyway.
+If you maximise your ISA contributions every year, you can start to build up meaningful interest payments, but even so, the personal savings allowance introduced in April 2016 ensures most people will not pay tax anyway.

 Think of it this way.
-If you’re a basic rate taxpayer earning 1% interest, you would need £100,000 in cash savings before you started paying tax on the interest.
-So that makes Cash ISAs seem a bit pointless for most people.
+If you’re a basic rate taxpayer earning 3.25% interest, you would need almost £30,000 in cash savings before you started paying tax on the interest.
+But for high rate taxpayers, you would only need £15,385 before earning enough interest to start paying tax.

-Remember, though, if you don’t use your ISA allowances now and interest rates rise in the future, you can’t backdate contributions.
+Remember, if you don’t use your ISA allowances now and interest rates continue to rise, you can’t backdate contributions.
 So it’s better to make use of ISA allowances than not to use them at all.

 You can check if your savings are protected here.